 One Voice Working to Ensure Medicare Coverage of Continuous Glucose Monitors (CGMs) and Other Devices

 Thanks to extensive advocacy by JDRF volunteers and staff, clinician support, and strong bipartisan support from Congress, in early 2017, the Centers for Medicare & Medicaid Services (CMS) determined that continuous glucose monitoring (CGM) devices that are approved for use in treatment decisions are eligible for Medicare coverage.
 (For more information, please see our JDRF blog and press release.)
-This decision is a victory for people with type 1 diabetes (T1D) who are on Medicare or will be aging into Medicare.
+This decision was a victory for people with type 1 diabetes (T1D) who are on Medicare or will be aging into Medicare.
 It was also a victory for the entire T1D community as broader coverage creates an incentive for innovation.

 CGMs have a medical purpose, and have been recognized as such by Medicare